 Summer is peak tourist season, so lines for your favorite attractions may be that much longer.
 But with clear skies and hot temperatures, you’ll have plenty of reasons to be outside and exploring.

-Day 1 Empire State, Broadway & Times Square
+Day One: Empire State, Broadway, and Times Square

 Your first day in New York is all about being a tourist.
 Begin with ticking off one of the city’s biggest attractions, the Empire State Building.
 Upon completion, the Empire State was the tallest building in the world and was built in spectacular fashion.
 At one point, they were finishing one of the building’s 102 floors each day!